-The commonly owned open space can be improved for recreational purposes such as parks, recreational facilities, ball fields, golf courses, or picnic areas, or may be retained in a natural condition.
-Both improved and natural open space may be incorporated into a single Residential Planned Development.
-Commonly owned open space shall not include space occupied by infrastructure (e.g., roads, sewer and water treatment plants) except when multi-use trails are included within such space.

-Policy 2.2.3.2 The calculation of development density for purposes of Planned Developments shall be based on the maximum density permitted by the underlying zone district(s).
-No density shall be attributed to bodies of water, such as lakes, rivers, and perennial streams, excluding wetlands.

-- Policy 2.2.3.3 Where an application to apply the -PD combining zone district also includes the request to rezone the base zone district(s), said rezone shall not occur where the land cannot support a higher density or intensity of land use due to infrastructure availability, physical and topographic constraints, or otherwise conform with Policy 2.2.5.3. - Policy 2.2.3.4 To further the Planned Development concept as presented in other General Plan policies and foster the use of the Transfer of Development Density concept, Planned Developments may be allowed on non-contiguous residential parcels provided that: - A. The combined allowed density of the General Plan is not exceeded for the non-contiguous planned development; and - B. The parcels are located within the same general area and the same special district and/or service area and receive access through the same arterial, collector street, or road.
+- A. The major components of a Planned Development in residential projects shall include the following: - 1.
+Commonly owned or publicly dedicated open space lands of at least 30 percent of the total site.
+Within a community area, the commonly owned open space can be developed for recreational purposes such as parks, ball fields, or picnic areas.
+Commonly owned open space does not include space occupied by infrastructure (e.g., roads, sewer, and water treatment plants). - 2.
+Clustered housing units or lots designed to conform to the natural topography. - B. Non-residential planned developments shall be accomplished through the Zoning Ordinance. - Policy 2.2.3.2 The calculation of development density for purposes of Planned Developments shall be based on the maximum density permitted by the underlying zone district(s).
+No density shall be attributed to bodies of water, such as lakes, rivers, and perennial streams, excluding wetlands. - Policy 2.2.3.3 Where an application to apply the -PD combining zone district also includes the request to rezone the base zone district(s), said rezone shall not occur where the land cannot support a higher density or intensity of land use due to infrastructure availability, physical and topographic constraints, or otherwise conform with Policy 2.2.5.3. - Policy 2.2.3.4 To further the Planned Development concept as presented in other General Plan policies and foster the use of the Transfer of Development Density concept, Planned Developments may be allowed on non-contiguous residential parcels provided that: - A. The combined allowed density of the General Plan is not exceeded for the non-contiguous planned development; and - B. The parcels are located within the same general area and the same special district and/or service area and receive access through the same arterial, collector street, or road.